folutade/KnowThatYouAnointed/content/posts/the-party.md

   Touch my daddy, touch my niece, touch my nephew, touch my brother
   You should chip a nigga, then throw the blower in his lap***

-* In the first verse of “Mother I Sober” from *Mr. Morale and the Big Steppers*, Kendrick acknowledged his battles with sex addiction, infidelity, and violations of trust in his relationships with Whitney, his fiance and the mother of his children.
+* In the first verse of "Mother I Sober" from *Mr. Morale and the Big Steppers*, Kendrick acknowledged his battles with sex addiction, infidelity, and violations of trust in his relationships with Whitney, his fiancée, and the mother of his children.
 As he reckoned with the pain that he had caused to an innocent soul, Kendrick asked God whether he could be forgiven for what he had done.

   * *Intoxicated, **there's a lustful nature** that I failed to mention
   Insecurities that I project, **sleepin' with other women**